What is working capital? Definition and how to calculate it for your small business

 A working capital formula example

-The owner of a retail florist business needs to measure their working capital.
+A retail florist wants to measure their working capital:

 Working capital vs working capital ratio